 [Editor’s note: Placeholder for other technologies, if necessary.]

-9 Trends for Audio PMSE
+9

 [Editor’s note: Discuss and verify the purpose and scope of this section.]

-[Audio performance demands, ease of use and production workflow requirements including the topics of spectrum availability and licensing will be the most likely innovation drivers for PMSE.

-Audio PMSE-specific technologies will also lead to innovations by enabling new features to support audio production workflows, by the integration of connectivity and 3rd party services, and by improving digital audio performance in terms of quality (going towards studio audio quality in wireless) and latency (coming closer to the latency of analog transmission, which is almost 0 ms).

-Topics like wireless 3D audio capture, 3D immersive audio playback and object-oriented audio production provide additional future scenarios for the innovative fields of professional audio.

-Higher resolution audio capture including 3D immersive recordings and flexibility in use will promote the development of new equipment, but it will also lead to growing demands for spectrum resources.
-Especially capturing of 3D audio from a microphone array needs to account for more audio channels (3 to 36+ microphone capsules per array) and to be on higher audio resolution (e.g. 24 bit) and sampling rate (e.g. 96 kHz).

-Narrowband technology by making use of the new channel bandwidths up to 600 kHz will continue innovating in the digital transmission domain.
-This will affect audio performance and further more flexible use in workflows by integrating a control data plane within its radio interface, like it is known by C-PMSE and WMAS.WMAS is the newest audio PMSE radio interface and system concept.
-The system-based approach for multi-channel audio applications will ease the deployment and operation of audio PMSE in large events due to the integration of the microphones, IEMs and talkbacks.
-WMAS allows fully synchronized operation and flexible configuration of each audio channel regarding direction (IEM or Mic), mapping of audio channels to a device, latency, audio quality and link reliability.

-[Editors note: This section will be deleted, however the paragraph below and further still necessary information might be moved to other section – based on input contributions.]
+[Editor’s note: This section will be deleted, however the paragraph below and further still necessary information might be moved to other section – based on input contributions.]

 [Automation of spectrum assignments and access procedures will become an important topic of the future as spectrum regulators look to maximise the efficient use of spectrum across all sectors.
 Database-driven or certificate-based spectrum sharing and access approaches, e.g., eLSA (keep it general or add others?) or the use of an electronic key which will need to be supported by equipment.
 It is important that these regulatory approaches are standardized and harmonized as much as possible to promote economies of scale within the PMSE systems.